-If disclosure of a potential pregnancy is presented to the program chair, a counseling session will be immediately arranged with the Atrium Health radiation safety officer for:
+If disclosure of a potential pregnancy is presented to the program chair, a counseling session will be immediately arranged with the Atrium Health Radiation Safety Officer for:

-- Discussion of the Nuclear Regulatory Commission's (NCR's) regulations on radiation protection. - Discussion of the North Carolina Regulations for Protection Against Radiation as adopted by the - North Carolina Radiation Protection Commission (NCRPC). - Review of the student's cumulative radiation monitoring report. - Review of As Low As Reasonably Achievable (ALARA) principles with emphasis on radiation-control procedures, and - Provision of a second radiation monitor to be positioned at waist level and under any protective lead apron to specifically monitor exposure to the fetus/embryo.
+- · Discussion of the North Carolina Regulations for Protection Against Radiation as adopted by the - North Carolina Radiation Protection Commission (NCRPC). - Review of the student's cumulative radiation monitoring report. - Review of As Low As Reasonably Achievable (ALARA) principles with emphasis on radiation-control procedures, and - Provision of a second radiation monitor to be positioned at waist level and under any protective lead apron to specifically monitor exposure to the fetus/embryo. - Discussion of the Nuclear Regulatory Commission's (NCR's) regulations on radiation protection

-The student will be required to read and sign a form attesting to the fact that the aforementioned information has been provided and that she has been given the opportunity to ask questions and provide input into the counseling session and that she understands that the level of risk associated with her clinical education is much less than that experienced by nearly all occupational groups.
+The student will be required to read and sign a form attesting to the fact that the aforementioned information has been provided with the opportunity to ask questions and indicating an understanding of the associated safety standards and procedures.
 Following the counseling session with the Atrium Health Radiation Safety Officer the student may elect to: continue in the course without modifications to clinical education or apply for a withdrawal/leave of absence (W/LOA) from the program with re-entry as listed in the catalog/student handbook.
-Students who satisfy all requirements of the leave of absence policy are guaranteed re-entry into the program when factors indicating readiness to return have been met.
+Students who satisfy all requirements of the Withdrawal/Leave of Absence Policy are guaranteed re-entry into the program when factors indicating readiness to return have been met.
 All information regarding a student's declared pregnancy will be held in strict confidence.
 The student may revoke the declaration via written notification at any time without explanation.